APTrust/testbag_scripts/README.md

 # Overview

-This is a simple commandline utility app to create test bags for APTrust using the BagIt Specifications.
+This is a simple script utility app to create test bags for APTrust using the BagIt Specifications.

 It will bag Fedora Datastream files or DSpace AIPs as nessisary.